Flora Tristan: Early life

 Tristan's full name was Flore Célestine Thérèse Henriette Tristán y Moscoso.
 Her father, Mariano Eusebio Antonio Tristán y Moscoso, was a colonel of the Spanish Navy, born in Arequipa, a city in Peru.
 His family was one of the most powerful families in the south of the country; his brother Pío de Tristán became viceroy of Peru.
 Tristan's mother, Anne-Pierre Laisnay, was French; the couple met in Bilbao, Spain.

 When Tristan's father died in 1807, before her fifth birthday, the family's situation changed drastically from the high standards of living Tristan and her mother were accustomed to.
 In 1833 she travelled to Arequipa to claim her paternal inheritance, which was in possession of her uncle, Juan Pío de Tristán y Moscoso.
 She remained in Peru until 16 July 1834.
 Though she never secured her inheritance, Tristan wrote a travel diary about her experiences in Peru during its tumultuous post-independence period.
 The diary was published in 1838 as Pérégrinations d'une paria (Peregrinations of a Pariah).
 Around this time, Tristan met and was influenced by the philosophy of the androgynous mystic Simon Ganneau, as well as the occultist writer Éliphas Lévi, her longtime friend.

+Her married name was Chazal, legally changed to Tristan after separation in 1838.

+Marriage and separation

+In 1821, at the age of seventeen, Tristan married the engraver and lithographer André Chazal, in whose brother's workshop she was employed as a colourist.
+The couple had three children, of whom the youngest, Aline (1825–1867), became the mother of the painter Paul Gauguin.
+Tristan left the marital home in March 1825, while pregnant with Aline, and never resumed cohabitation.
+Divorce having been abolished in France in 1816, she obtained only a separation of property, in 1828, and for several years lived under assumed names to escape her husband.

+The dispute over the children lasted years.
+Chazal abducted Aline; in June 1837 Tristan brought a complaint of incest against him, which ended in a dismissal.
+On 14 March 1838 she obtained a judicial separation.
+On 10 September 1838 Chazal shot her in the chest, the bullet lodging near her heart; he was sentenced on 1 February 1839 by the Seine assize court to twenty years' hard labour, later commuted to imprisonment.
+Tristan then recovered the legal use of her maiden name.